 Guest Editor: Professor.
 Dr. Derya Oktay.

-We are excited to announce that the first new Special Issue on Turkey, Urbanism and the New Habitat will be published in 2020.
+We are excited to announce that the first new Special Issue on Turkey, Urbanism and the New Habitat.
 This issue includes papers from architecture, urban design and planning practitioners, academics and researchers which posit and analyse the problems of the cities and the new habitats in Turkey.
 We examine new perspectives towards more sustainable, resilient and livable cities.

 The new online double-blind, peer-reviewed international journal of Ekistics and the New Habitat, publishes scholarly insights and reflective practice of studies and critical writing concerning the problems and science of human settlements.
 The field of study is mapped against a classification of settlement scale, from the remote village to the rural township, to dense smart cities, and increasingly the challenges of on-and-off world sustainable habitats.
 In broad terms, papers in Ekistics and the New Habitat seek to grow scholarly insights and application knowledge of the relationship between people, our human settlement designs and systems, and our natural biosphere.

 Call for papers to Ekistics and the New Habitat

 There are few scholarly journals whose papers archive a history of development and thought evolution tracing back to 1957 - excepting Ekistics.
 This makes for an extraordinary historical collection of research and practice documenting how humans have colonised the planet and transformed our built habitats.
 The journal seeks papers from students, post-graduate candidates, academics and practitioners.
 We seek papers, typically of a cross-disciplinary nature, that:

 - targets any aspect of the United Nations New Urban Agenda, in Habitat III, including reference to the Sustainable Development Goals.

 - critiques local, regional and global policy of human settlement development, design and planning, and urban transformation